evgenyneu/JsonSwiftson/README.md

 if !mapper.ok { /* report error */ }
 ```

-### Map simple values
+### Map simple Swift types

-Simple values are strings, numbers and booleans.
+Use the `map` method to parse JSON to types like strings, numbers and booleans.

 ```Swift